dskemp/courtdata/content/cases/ot2018/18-281/index.md

 - "Morgan L. Ratner"
 - "Toby J. Heytens"
 - "Marc E. Elias"
+roles:
+- "on behalf of the Appellants"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting neither party"
+- "Solicitor General of Virginia, on behalf of Appellees Virginia State Board of Elections, et al."
+- "on behalf of Appellees Golden Bethune-Hill, et al."
 tags:
 topics:
 summary: "The House of Delegates lacks standing to appeal the invalidation of Virginia’s redistricting plan."